Micro-Breaks: The 60-Second Solution to Back Pain Relief

 The 5-Step Perfect Micro-Break Routine

-3. Hip flexor activation (20 seconds): Step back into a gentle lunge position, alternating legs to release tight hip flexors
+3. Hip flexor activation (20 seconds): Step back into a gentle lunge position, alternating legs to release those tight hip flexors

-5. Brief walk or march (10 seconds): Take 10-15 steps or march in place to activate your leg muscles and core
+5. Brief walk or march (10 seconds): Take 10-15 steps or march in place to activate leg muscles and core

 Technology Tools for Micro-Break Success